 6. “Santa Claus is Coming to Town” – Jackson 5

 If you want to go back a few years with your Christmas playlist, you can always consider listening to the original version of this song, produced in 1934.
 However, the Jackson 5 version is a lot more fun.

-Created as part of the group’s Christmas album in the 1970s, this is a song you just can’t help but sing along to.
+Created as part of the group’s Christmas album in the 1970s, you just can’t help but sing along to this song.
 If you want to check out a different artist, more than 200 have recorded this song over the years, so you’ll have plenty of options.